 This work is released under a Creative Commons Attribution 4.0 International License.

-- If you are interested in having this workshop run at your institution, please contact me.
+- Please contact me, If you are interested in having this workshop run at your institution.

-- I am available for hire to set-up, link, and integrate your online profiles.
-Feel free to contact me here or via the workshop email.
+- I am also available for hire to set-up, link, and integrate your online profiles.
+Please contact me here for a quote.